 Think long-term and consider where you’ll be one year, five years, or ten years ahead with the loan.

-Step 5: Select the One You Like the Best and Submit A Formal Application
+Step 5: Select the Rate You Like the Best and Submit A Formal Application

 After you’ve identified the private student loan that best fits your needs, submit a formal application for the loan.